tillmzw/cos/content/posts/18-fleeing-vallaki.md

 ## Leaving Vallaki

 Reese goes to the church and warns the party.
 They decide to leave the city.
-They climb over the walls and follow the woods edge and leave towards {{% mdref Kresk %}}.
+They climb over the walls and follow the woods edge and leave towards {{% mdref Krezk %}}.
 Due to the fog the guards don't see them.
 On the road they are ambushed by a pack of wolves lead by an large wolf.
 The party kills the wolves but not before the Monk {{% mdref yaroslav %}} is knocked unconscious.

 ## Arriving in Kresk